 The light show is free – no tickets are required.
 Just show up at Gardens by the Bay’s Supertree Grove and enjoy the lights and music.

 Garden Rhapsody takes place at the Supertree Grove.

 In general, there are three possible spots from which you can watch the Gardens by the Bay Light Show.

 The first is from the fringes of Supertree Grove.
 This way, you can get an overview of the trees as they light up.

 The next possible spot to watch Gardens Rhapsody is directly under the Supertrees.
 This places you in the midst of the lights and music.

 You will find yourself cranking up your necks to watch the display of lights all around you.
 You may even find some people lying flat on their backs to look straight up at the lights.

 The last viewing spot, and possibly the most epic, is from the OCBC Skywalk.
-You will have to buy a ticket beforehand in order to take an elevator up the Supertree to the Skywalk ahead of the showtime.
-You will find yourself closer to the dancing lights and you are sure to get some amazing photos!
+You will have to buy a ticket beforehand to take an elevator up the Supertree to the Skywalk ahead of the showtime.
+You will find yourself closer to the dancing lights, and you are sure to get some amazing photos!